Namgyal Rinpoche: As Namgyal Rinpoche

 Namgyal Rinpoche offered the 16th Karmapa his first invitation to the West, to visit Canada.
-Namgyal Rinpoche's center, the Dharma Center of Canada, issued the invitation to the 16th Karmapa in November of 1973, and asked the Karmapa to "consecrate the land of the Dharma Center of Canada in full Kagyu tradition," offering to pay for round-trip tickets for the Karmapa and an entourage of attendants; Namgyal Rinpoche's invitation catalyzed the Karmapa's first world tour.
+Namgyal Rinpoche's center, the Dharma Center of Canada, issued the invitation to the 16th Karmapa in November 1973, and asked the Karmapa to "consecrate the land of the Dharma Center of Canada in full Kagyu tradition," offering to pay for round-trip tickets for the Karmapa and an entourage of attendants; Namgyal Rinpoche's invitation catalyzed the Karmapa's first world tour.
 One of the Karmapa's biographers writes that "planning Karmapa's first 'tour' to the West began with a simple handwritten aerogram that Sister Palmo sent in his name to Namgyal Rinpoche's Canadian Sangha expressing his wish to visit North America and then Europe."
 The Karmapa signed this letter, and Namgyal Rinpoche received its reply to his Dharma Center's invitation in early 1974.
 With this trip, the Karmapa was one of the first Tibetan spiritual leaders to visit North America, traveling to the West five years prior to the 14th Dalai Lama.
 When Chögyam Trungpa learned of the Karmapa's planned tour, he reached out to Namgyal Rinpoche's Dharma Center of Canada and offered sponsorship of four first-class tickets for the Karmapa, an attendant, Sister Palmo, and the Karmapa's Black Crown.

 Preparations for the Karmapa's visit to the Dharma Center of Canada included families traveling over 5,000 kilometers from the Yukon to assist Namgyal Rinpoche's sangha in the construction of accommodations; while constructing an extension to the main house and adding electricity and a bathroom for the Karmapa's visit, they stayed in plywood-platformed tents and created an outdoor kitchen to feed those involved.
 Namgyal Rinpoche's Canadian sangha worked on a stupa at the Center and finished the stupa in time for the Karmapa's arrival, which he blessed while he was there.
 It was the first Tibetan stupa in the Americas.